GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 2 actions

-**Effect**: You produce a a swirling vortex of air which takes the shape of a 2 yard inverted cone.
+**Effect**: You produce a swirling vortex of air which takes the shape of a 2 yard inverted cone.
 An undamaging attack is inflicted on everything in the area.
 If successful, a creature will be knocked back a number of feet equal to the points of success divided by its weight in stones.
 On a critical hit, an affected creature is knocked prone until they spend an action or their movement as they are thrown off balance.

 This can blow away gasses and vapors, including those of a magical nature.